mcquerol/watts-up-with-evs/README.md

 To verify that your environment is correctly set up for the exercises:
 1. In the MATLAB Online Command Window: >> setup
-2. Confirm that the welcome message is display
+2. Confirm that the welcome message is displayed

 ## Try Out the Exercises!